Bridging Big Science and Industries for 20+ years – Providing HTS Current Leads for CERN for 20+ years

 M&W Big Science takes full ownership of the entire process starting with concept, design, engineering, production, FAT and thorough documentation.

 A project can be the development of a prototype, a small series, or a high-volume production.
-Are you instead looking for an engineering solution, such as an auto sampling system, Mark and Wedells JAWO Sampling can help you.

 Our commitment is always the same: